James Clark Ross

-Rear-Admiral of the Red Sir James Clark Ross (15 April 1800 – 3 April 1862) was a Royal Navy officer and explorer who explored both the North and South Poles.
+Rear-Admiral of the Red Sir James Clark Ross (15 April 1800 – 3 April 1862) was a British naval officer and explorer who explored both the North and South Poles.
 In the Arctic, he participated in two expeditions led by his uncle, John Ross, and in four led by William Edward Parry: in the Antarctic, he led his own expedition from 1839 to 1843.

 Biography

 Early life

 Ross was born in London, the son of George Ross and nephew of John Ross, under whom the eleven-year-old entered the Royal Navy on 5 April 1812.
 Ross was an active participant in the Napoleonic Wars, being present at an action where HMS Briseis, commanded by his uncle, captured Le Petit Poucet (a French privateer) on 9 October 1812.
 Ross then served successively with his uncle on HMS Actaeon and HMS Driver.